Matheuscp98/ConfidenceEllipse/README.md

 ## Description

-This VBA code is useful for creating confidence ellipses with multivariate data, as discussed in the following papers:
+This VBA code is useful for creating **Confidence Ellipses** with multivariate data, as discussed in the following papers:
 - [Integration of confidence ellipses in the evaluation and development of centrifugal fans](Paper2.pdf);
 - [Application of the confidence ellipse as support for the precision analysis in measuring the concentration of water in oil emulsions](Paper1.pdf).